 - Blend thoroughly by pulsing through.
 Add the chickpea water to the mixture bit by bit to help to blend.

-- Season with salt, pepper and chilli powder.
-Serve with breadsticks or garlic bread.
+- Season with salt, pepper and chilli powder to taste.